 Everything you need yo know about the Salt Pans on Bonaire

 It involves large-scale production.
 The site covers a significant part of the southern coast and works with different types of basins, including condenser ponds and crystallizer ponds.
-Together they guide the process from seawater to crystallizing salt.
+Together, they guide the process from seawater to crystallizing salt.

-Viewing the salt pyramids
+Look, photograph and admire the salt pyramids

 Snorkeling or diving at Salt Pier

-Practical tips for an enjoyable visit
+Practical tips for a pleasant visit

 • Bring enough water; there are few facilities along the south coast.

-• Use binoculars or zoom for birds.
+• Use binoculars or zoom function for birds.

 • Check in advance if the Salt Pier is accessible for diving and/or snorkeling.